StarlitGhost/Balloon/readme.txt

 		Per-character balloons still work, they now go under eg: themes/<theme>/characters/Iroha.png ver 0.11 31/5/22 Scaling.
-		Added a scale command to increase/decrease the size of the balloon by a decimal multiplier, eg: 1.5 ver 0.11.1 2/6/22 Fixed image scaling when the balloon image changes.
+		Added a scale command to increase/decrease the size of the balloon by a decimal multiplier, eg: 1.5 ver 0.11.1 2/6/22 Scaling fix.
+		Fixed image scaling when the balloon image changes. ver 0.11.2 3/6/22 FFVII-R Subtitle Theme.
+		Added a new theme based on the subtitles in FFVII Remake. ver 0.12 8/6/22 Timer.
+		Added a visible countdown timer for prompt-less balloons.
+		Made the scroll lock key hide the balloon, like it does the vanilla UI.
+		A *lot* of code cleanup.

 Send any feedback to Yuki in #unofficial-addons channel on Windower Discord.